Powerlearnproject/se-assignment-day-2-git-and-github-ShehuAdekumi/README.md

 Public vs. Private RepositoriesPublic Repositories: Anyone can view and contribute.
 Ideal for open-source projects.Private Repositories: Only invited collaborators can access.
 Suitable for sensitive or proprietary work.Pros and Cons:Public: Broad collaboration, but less control over who contributes.Private: More control, but limited collaboration.
 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?

+Making Your First CommitA commit is a snapshot of your project at a specific point in time.
+To make a commit:Clone or initialize the repository on your local machine.Make changes to your files.Stage the changes using git add.Commit the changes with a message using git commit.Benefit: Commits track changes, enabling version management and collaboration.

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?